-The final value will correspond to the average value obtained, from one to five of the Lickert scale.
-For each group of questions for instance within the issue quality - nfl, we may include 5 questions which the organization marked respectively as: 2, 3, 4, 4 and 5; so, the final outcome for the item quality is 3,6.
+The final value will correspond to the average value obtained, from one to five (of the Lickert scale), for each group of questions (for instance within the issue quality - nf1, we may include 5 questions which the organization marked respectively as: 2, 3, 4, 4 and 5; so, the final outcome for the item quality is 3,6.

-The final outcome for the Non-Financial issues will be the average of all the values got from the cross rated five items.
+The final outcome for the Non-Financial issues will be the average of all the values gotten from the five items.